-I’ll get to the river, and the railroad later.
-When our dark red Lincoln turned onto that highway, on the other side of town from them, we had driven a thousand miles or more, from California.
+I’ll get to the river and the railroad later.
+When our dark red Lincoln turned onto that highway, on the other side of town from them, we had driven almost two thousand miles from California.
 It must have been an awful trip; there were five or maybe six of us crammed into the car.
-It was hot, and we had been driving for across vast empty spaces in Nevada, Utah, and eastern Colorado, stopping to sleep crowded into undersized motel beds. the kids, of which I was the oldest, had probably been bored and squabbling much of the way.
+It was hot, and we had been driving for across vast empty spaces in Nevada, Utah, and eastern Colorado, stopping to sleep crowded into undersized motel beds.
+The kids, of which I was the oldest, had probably been bored and squabbling much of the way.

-I had been inside the church, and recalled it as being mostly dark inside, with tall grey columns holding up a distant arched ceiling ceiling.
-Statues of saints stood on either side, their plaster hands raised longingly toward the big white cross above the front altar, their painted faces half-lit by glowing rows of candles that flickered in red and blue glass cups at their feet.
-I also remembered the sound of a priest’s voice, murmuring Latin words I didn’t understand, echoing through the dimness along with the drifting smell of incense.
+I had been inside the church, and recalled it as being mostly dark inside, with tall grey columns holding up a distant arched ceiling.
+Statues of saints stood on either side, their plaster hands raised longingly toward the big white cross near the front altar, their painted faces half-lit by glowing rows of candles that flickered in red and blue glass cups at their feet.
+I also remembered a priest’s voice, murmuring Latin words I didn’t understand, echoing through the dimness along with the drifting smell of incense.